TMatheo/SteamDL/README.md

 ⚠️ Important Note to users

-<h3 align="center">⚠️ Attention, this tool does not work if you have still the multiple account loggin checked in Steam ⚠️ </h3>
+<h3 align="center">⚠️ Attention, this tool does not work if you have still the multiple account loggin window checked in Steam ⚠️ </h3>